 Our Open Days 2018: dates for your diary

 At your Open Day you’ll not only learn a lot about your course, but you’ll also get financial advice and have the chance to explore your accommodation.
 Plus you'll be able to chat to lecturers, take a bus tour of Liverpool and make a few new friends.
 So, get out your calendars and add at least one of these dates to your diary.

 If you have applied to LJMU and been offered a place, you will receive an exclusive invitation to an Applicant Day.
-Campus Tours are also a great, informal way to visit us, see here for details.
+Campus tours are also a great, informal way to visit us.

 What will I do at my Open Day?

 Our Open Days have been designed for you